 The radio connection on the Painless harness is set up for a universal application.
 This means the two power wire colors used by Painless reflect the colors most aftermarket companies use on radios/head units manufactured today.
-The Painless harness includes 2 wires dedicated for a connection to the radio.
+The Painless harness includes 2 wires dedicated to a connection to the radio.
 They are:

-- RED: 18 gauge wire, printed [RADIO SECTION] #940 (CONSTANT HOT), this wire provides the radio a battery power source that allows the time and radio presets to remain every time the ignition is turned off.
-This wire comes from the 30 amp HEADLIGHT fuse and can be seen in the Radio & Accessory Schematic on page 108. - RED/BLACK: 18 gauge wire, printed [RADIO SECTION] #941 RADIO POWER (SWITCHED), this wire provides the radio with ignition-switched power for operation.
+- RED: 18-gauge wire, printed [RADIO SECTION] #940 (CONSTANT HOT), this wire provides the radio a battery power source that allows the time and radio presets to remain every time the ignition is turned off.
+This wire comes from the 10-amp RADIO fuse and can be seen in the Radio & Accessory Schematic on page 110. - RED/BLACK: 18-gauge wire, printed [RADIO SECTION] #941 RADIO POWER (SWITCHED), this wire provides the radio with ignition-switched power for operation.
 This wire has power when the ignition switch is in the ACCESSORY and ON/RUN positions.
-This wire comes from the 10 amp RADIO fuse of the fuse block and can be seen in the Radio & Accessory Schematic on page 108.
+This wire comes from the 10-amp RADIO fuse of the fuse block and can be seen in the Radio & Accessory Schematic on page 110. - PURPLE/BLACK: 18-gauge wire, printed <<< [RADIO SECTION] <<< #942 >>> TO [TAIL SECTION] POWER ANTENNA (ACTIVATION WIRE) >>>, this wire provides a power from the radio to the power antenna.
+This is a lay-in wire and can be removed if you are not using a power antenna.
+This wire runs to the tail section.
+If your power antenna is in the front of the vehicle, this wire should have been re-routed with the Instrument Panel Section on page 101. - (2) SPEAKER WIRES: 2 lay-in speaker wires are provided in the Radio Section of this harness.
+These wires are given ample length to connect multiple speakers.
+Simply run a speaker wire from the radio output to its appropriate speaker.
+Then, cut to length and attach.
+Next, use the cut off portion to make the other speaker connection on that side.
+Repeat on the other side of the vehicle.
+These are lay-in wires and can be removed if not being used.

 If you are wanting to wire in a radio dim/backlight, then you will need to splice into the BROWN #930 INSTRUMENT PANEL LIGHTING wire.
 This wire will provide a power signal to the radio to dim the backlighting/display during low light conditions.
-On older radios this power source will illuminate the backlighting.
-This wire will have power anytime the headlight switch is in the Park/Tail Lights ON or Headlights ON position.
+On older radios, this power source will illuminate the backlighting.
+This wire will have power anytime the headlight switch is in the Park/Taillights ON or Headlights ON position.
 This wire/splice can be seen in the Headlight Switch Schematic on page 72.

 If you have a gear indicator light on a floor mount shifter, you will need to link a wire from the #930 wire at the radio to one side of the gear indicator light.
-Linking or Chaining was explained on page 103 in the Instrument Panel instructions.
+Linking or Chaining was explained on page 105 in the Instrument Panel instructions.
 Linking from the #930 wire will provide power to the gear indicator light.
 The ground side of the gear indicator light can be connected directly to a clean chassis ground source, either from a wire or directly to the floor pan/transmission tunnel.

 - If you are using an aftermarket radio, refer to the manufacturer's installation guide for proper connection.
-Splices and quick disconnect terminals have been provided in the parts kit. - If you are using a factory radio, a factory schematic for the vehicle it came out of will be needed to identify the connections to the radio.
+Splices and quick-disconnect terminals have been provided in the parts kit. - If you are using a factory radio, a factory schematic for the vehicle it came out of will be needed to identify the connections to the radio.